Welcome to my updated Tronsmart Vega S89 Review! It’s not new, but it can still be useful for you!

 I teased the AntuTu and 3DMark numbers at the beginning of the article.
 I’ve included a video below of some of the highlights.
 When I look at what the Vega S89 was able to do with the 3DMark Ice Storm test, it reminded me of the kind of graphics performance that I got from a PlayStation 3 or Xbox 360 a few years ago.
 The graphics were sharp and the motion was fluid.

 When you’ve got developers putting out games like Asphalt 8 and Batman: Arkham Origins, you’re going to want something that performs like this.

-Video playback was pretty amazing as well.
+The video playback was pretty amazing as well.
 I’m used to seeing XBMC Gotham take a little time to load on the first run – sometimes up to a few minutes.
-This time, I was able to open XBMC, configure my shared folders and start playing a video in less time than it normally takes devices to get to the main screen.
+This time, I was able to open XBMC, configure my shared folders, and start playing a video in less time than it normally takes devices to get to the main screen.

 I was able to test mpg, mov, avi, and mkv files at both 720p and 1080p resolutions.
 There were no dropped frames and no digital stuttering.
 The sound was never out of sync.
 I wasn’t able to test 4K on this particular device, unfortunately, since I don’t have access to a 4K HDTV.